mcneel/ThreeLib/README.md

 ## Usage
 You can either clone this repo and build the ThreeLib.csproj or use the published [NuGet package](https://www.nuget.org/packages/ThreeLib/).
+Check out the Sample project to see how some of the API is coming along.

 ## Docs
 - [LICENSE](https://github.com/mcneel/ThreeLib/blob/master/LICENSE)